simon-anders/GraphSim/README.md

 > If you use this paper for scientific work, please cite the paper
 > referenced above in your publication.

-In case of problems, please submit an issue: https://github.com/marcusps/GraphSim/issues
+In case of problems, please submit an issue on the issues tab.

 This code is not actively supported or maintained, but pull requests for minor bug fixes will be accepted.